-First Nations and Indigenous Communities
+Indigenous Communities

-Engagement with First Nations and Indigenous communities was coordinated with the Municipal Comprehensive Review and Transportation Master Plan update.
-The Region coordinated engagement individually based on their interest, capacity, and availability as there is currently no provincially approved framework for engaging with First Nations and Indigenous communities.
+Engagement with Indigenous communities was coordinated with the Municipal Comprehensive Review and Transportation Master Plan update.
+The Region coordinated engagement individually based on their interest, capacity, and availability as there is currently no provincially approved framework for engaging with Indigenous communities.
 A consultant and Indigenous facilitator supported all engagement activities.
-The opportunity to engage with and learn from First Nations and Indigenous communities was valuable, as their unique historic and cultural relationship to the land and water gives rise to important perspectives on how to manage the natural environment and water resources.
+The opportunity to engage with and learn from Indigenous communities was valuable, as their unique historic and cultural relationship to the land and water gives rise to important perspectives on how to manage the natural environment and water resources.
 The Region looks forward to continuing these conversations.

-Feedback was received from a number of Indigenous communities and is summarized below.
+Feedback was received from several Indigenous communities and is summarized below.